Nameless Rumia's Wiki

 Sequel

-Jinsei Owata no Daibouken 2 (人生オワタの大冒険2), sometimes shortened to Owata 2, is a sequel that was developed by “King” and published on August 15, 202015)16)17)18) with “Asagen” handling music.19)20) Considering the circumstances, the game was a love letter to the AA and Flash era, as the end of Flash was looming, resulting in a much easier game that allowed players to beat it in the final five months.
+Jinsei Owata no Daibouken 2 (人生オワタの大冒険2), or Owata 2, is a sequel that was developed by “King” and published on August 15, 202015)16)17)18) with “Asagen” handling the new music.19)20) Considering the circumstances, the game was a 'love letter' to the AA and Flash era as the end of Flash was looming, so it was comparatively easier as a way to let players beat the game within the final five months.

-Unlike the original game, Jinsei Owata no Daibouken 2 has a story where Owata faces an existential threat, with the AA world disintegrating as Flash's scheduled end comes on December 30, 2020.
-The game has a total of 15 maps and 2 bosses that the player can resume from at any time.
-Owata faces Yaruo and Yaranaio, then has an Undertale-style21) battle with Mona and many other AA characters.
+Unlike the original game, Jinsei Owata no Daibouken 2 has a story where Owata faces said existential threat with the AA world 'disintegrating' as Flash's scheduled end comes on December 30, 2020.
+The game has a total of 15 maps and 2 bosses that players can resume from at any time.
+The mid-boss is Yaruo and Yaranaio, while the final boss is an Undertale-style21) battle with Mona and everyone else.

 Show translated dialogue.